I'm a Celebrity...Get Me Out of Here! (British TV series) series 15: Bushtucker trials

 The contestants take part in daily trials to earn food.
 These trials aim to test both physical and mental abilities.
 The winner is usually determined by the number of stars collected during the trial, with each star representing a meal earned by the winning contestant for their camp mates.
-As of 2014, the public voted for who took part in the trials via the I'm a Celebrity... app, from iOS devices.
-From 2015, the public cannot vote via phone, and can also vote via Android devices.
+As of 2014, the public can vote for who takes part in the trials via the I'm a Celebrity... app, from iOS devices.